ntfreddy/cfb/chapter7.md

 Formal translations seek to stay as close to the original language as possible.
 The King James Version, the Revised Standard Version, and the New American Standard Bible belong to the category of formal translations.
 However, some versions may sound somewhat wooden.

 Dynamic translations try to create a relationship between reader and translation similar to that which existed between the original reader and the original text.
 They are less literal than formal translations.
-They not only 115  Guidelines for the Interpretation of Scripture analyze the text but try to restructure it.
+They not only Scripture analyze the text but try to restructure it.
 The New English Bible (NEB) and Today s English Version (TEV) belong to this type of translation, whereas the New International Version (NIV) stands between the formal and the dynamic translations.

 Good English translations include the King James Version, although the language is sometimes outdated and, on occasion, difficult to understand.
 Furthermore, the Greek manuscripts used for the KJV do not inelude better manuscripts discovered later.
 The New King James Version (NKJV), the Revised Standard Version (RSV), the New International Version (NIV), the American Standard Version (ASV), and the New American Standard Bible (NASB) are based on the most ancient manuscripts, with the latter two being the most literal English translations.